Biology

 Sixth Form Curriculum

-The A-level specification is due to change in September 2008.
 We have chosen to teach the AQA Biology specification from that date as it extends the skills and issues covered in the GCSE specification.
+The topics covered in the Lower Sixth year will include:

-The 2008 AQA A-level specification retains the best elements of the previous specifications thereby providing continuity and enabling existing work to be utilised.
+The Upper Sixth will continue to study the existing legacy AS & A-level.
+This specification retains the best elements of the previous specifications thereby providing continuity and enabling existing work to be utilised.
 To this is added stimulating and challenging topics that students will find interesting.
 The new specification is designed to emphasise the way in which scientists work and the contributions of science to modern society.

 Sixth Form Extra-curricular Projects